thedwarf21/jQuery-sidePanel/README.md

 # Known bugs

 * The script doesn't control if you create two panels on the same side whitch would generate bugs.
-* The panel auto resize with the window, but I still didn't find how to put the scroll on it : I tried to add (`overflow-y: auto;` on `.panel` class but it made my panels dissapear.
-If someone finds out...